apache/cassandra-gocql-driver/CONTRIBUTING.md

 ### Supported Features

 gocql is a low level wire driver for Cassandra CQL.
 By and large, we would like to keep the functional scope of the library as narrow as possible.
 We think that gocql should be tight and focussed, and we will be naturally sceptical of things that could just as easily be implemented in a higher layer.
 Inevitably you will come accross something that could be implemented in a higher layer, save for a minor change to ciore API.
 In this instance, please strike up a conversation with the gocql team.
-Chances are we will understand what you are trying to acheive and will try to accommodate this in a mainttainable way.
+Chances are we will understand what you are trying to acheive and will try to accommodate this in a maintainable way.

 ### Longer Term Evolution